aatishb/indiatestpositivitydata/README.md

-## India COVID-19 Test Positivity Rate
+## India COVID-19 Test Positivity Data

 This repository parses & archives daily district-level COVID-19 test positivity rates for India.
 The test positivity rate is the share of Covid tests that are positive.